 Travelers value experiences over stuff, but there are cases for exceptions—especially during the holidays.
-For those looking for the best gifts for travelers — specifically culture carnivores — here are 12 suggestions providing meaningful tokens to bring your giftee closer to another destination.
+For those looking for the best gifts for travelers — specifically culture carnivores — here are 15 suggestions providing meaningful tokens to bring your giftee closer to another destination.

-What are you getting your favorite culture carnivore this holiday?
-Please share in the comments below.
+What are the best gifts for travelers who love culture, in your opinion Please share in the comments below.

 Adventure Travel Gift Guide: 20 Must-Have Items For Thrill Seeking Nomads [Blog Inspiration]